Burkhardt/Umoya/docs/sample and training - usecases/remove resource.md

 If You still want to uninstall from your system then please follow below step.

 ### Steps
-* Go to command line or terminal and perform below command. dotnet tool uninstall -g umoya
+* Go to command line or terminal and perform below command.<br/>
+  dotnet tool uninstall -g umoya